hpe-storage/scod/docs/csi_driver/using.md

 The parameters used in the examples are the bare minimum required parameters.
 Any parameters supported by the HPE CSI Driver and backend CSP may be used for ephemeral inline volumes.
 See the [base StorageClass parameters](#base_storageclass_parameters) or the respective CSP being used.

 !!! seealso
-    For more elaborate use cases around ephemeral inline volumes, check out the tutorial on HPE DEV: [Using Ephemeral Inline Volumes on Kubernetes](https://developer.hpe.com/blog/EE2QnZBXXwi4o7X0E4M0/using-raw-block-and-ephemeral-inline-volumes-on-kubernetes)
+    For more elaborate use cases around ephemeral inline volumes, check out the tutorial on HPE Developer: [Using Ephemeral Inline Volumes on Kubernetes](https://developer.hpe.com/blog/EE2QnZBXXwi4o7X0E4M0/using-raw-block-and-ephemeral-inline-volumes-on-kubernetes)

 ### Raw Block Volumes